 Cass County uses a number of synthetic pyrethroids to control adult mosquitoes.
 Pyrethroids are synthetic chemical insecticides that act in a similar manner to pyrethrins, which are derived from chrysanthemum flowers.
 Pyrethroids are widely used for controlling various organisms including head lice.
-Permethrin, bifenthrin, and sumithrin are synthetic pyrethroids commonly used in mosquito control programs to kill adult mosquitoes.
+Permethrin, bifenthrin, etofenprox, and resmethrin are synthetic pyrethroids commonly used in mosquito control programs to kill adult mosquitoes.

 - Permethrin has been registered by EPA since 1977.
 It is currently registered and sold in a number of products such as household insect foggers; ant and other insect sprays for the home; tick and flea sprays; flea dips & sprays; collars for cats and dogs; termite treatments; agricultural and livestock products; for the treatment of head and body lice; and mosquito abatement products.
 Cass County utilizes permethrin adulticides in all ULV applications including aerial applications.